What is a Vocational Award In Engineering?

 This qualification has been devised around the concept of a ‘plan, do, review’ approach to learning.
 It is aimed at learners aged 14-16 who wish to develop knowledge and understanding, and gain experience, of the practical application of skills in Engineering.
 It is designed to support learners in schools and colleges who want to learn about Engineering, from a design and planning perspective.
 It provides learners with a broad introduction to the Engineering sector and the types of career opportunities available.

-In the video below, Mr Conlin, Subject Leader for Engineering, explains the different topics you will study on the Engineering course:
+The video below explains the different topics you will study on the Engineering course:

 To complete this award, learners will take three units in total:

-- Unit 3 Solving Engineering Problems External (25%)
+- Unit 3 Solving Engineering Problems – External (40% of qualification)

 How the Course is Assessed